What is Codependency?

 Help for Codependency

 If you think or know you might be codependent there is help.
-Counselling can offer you the space to explore your thoughts, feelings and behaviour around the addict.
+Counselling can offer you the space to explore your thoughts, feelings, and behaviour around the addict.
 Counselling can also give you the tools to cope with codependency.
-There are also 12 step support groups such as Al Anon and Families Anonymous that offer a space to share safely with a group of people who will be able relate to you and your feelings.
+There are also 12 step support groups such as Al-Anon and Families Anonymous that offer a space to share safely with a group of people who will be able to relate to you and your feelings.